 Finance for laser eye surgery

 If the upfront cost is a barrier for you we have a standard offer of 12 months interest free with GEM visa.
-For a limited time only we are extending this to 24 months – this works out to be just over $60 per week!
 Have a look at our handy surgery payback calculator to see how soon you can start saving money.

 If you’re using this payment option please ensure you let us know so we can make sure you get the correct amount of interest free months.